V0XNIHILI/parametrizable-floating-point-verilog/README.md

 # Parametrizable floating point operations in Verilog

 This is a small library for floating point operations in Verilog.
-It is based on the IEEE 754-2008 standard for floating point arithmetic.
+It is based on the IEEE 754-2008 standard for floating-point arithmetic.
 The library currently supports addition/subtraction and multiplication of floating point numbers.

 Compared to most other public floating point implementations in Verilog, this version has the following features: